stonkyoloer/News_Spread_Engine/README.md

-# 🤖 Analyze Credit Spreads via Pipeline
+# 🤖 Credit Spread Pipeline

 ## ▪️ How to Execute